-1. Summary of report
+Summary of report:

-This report seeks Cabinet endorsement of the revised borough Community Safety Plan (Appendix A) and approval of the revised Strategic Priorities contained within it.
-These priorities, based on a comprehensive Strategic Assessment, will drive the work of the partnership over the coming year as it strives collectively to make Walsall a safer borough.
-The decision to agree these priorities is therefore key to both the Council and Safer Walsall Partnership (SWP).
+This report seeks to inform the Community Services Scrutiny & Performance Panel of the refreshed borough Community Safety Plan (Appendix A) and the revised Strategic Priorities contained within it.
+These priorities, based on a comprehensive Strategic Assessment, will drive the work of Safer Walsall Partnership over the coming year as it strives collectively to make Walsall a safer borough.

 The plan also highlights activity already undertaken and importantly activity to be undertaken in the current year to deliver against these priorities.
 This will include work to deliver Walsall's Local Area Agreement targets around community safety.
-The plan sits beneath the borough Sustainable Community Strategy and in particular the People are Safe and Secure theme.
+The plan sits beneath the borough Sustainable Community Strategy and in particular the People are Safe and Secure theme